Islamic nationalism: Palestine

+Somalia/Ethiopia

+The Western Somali Liberation Front (WSLF) and its predecessor Nasrallah, which fought for the independence of the Ogaden region from Ethiopia, both adopted an ideology of Islamic nationalism.
+Despite a clear emphasis on Somali liberation, the WSLF found support among Ethiopian Muslim Harari and Oromo populations.

 Xinjiang/East Turkestan

-The Turkestan Islamic Party is an Al-Qaeda-inspired Uyghur nationalist, pan-Turkist, and jihadist organization seeking to create an Islamic state based around Sharia law called "East Turkestan" which would immediately include all of the Chinese province of Xinjiang, with the gradual goal of including parts of Turkey and Pakistan and all of Kazakhstan, Kyrgyzstan, Uzbekistan, and Afghanistan.
-They have been in contact with other Salafi jihadist movements for decades, with direct financing from Osama bin Laden and connections with the Taliban, Islamic Movement of Uzbekistan, Hay'at Tahrir al-Sham, and Pakistani government.
-However, after the Taliban victory in 2021, the TIP was expelled by the new government in hopes of receiving development aid from China.
-TIP also has a branch in Syria which has been aligned with the Free Syrian Army, and more recently with the new Syrian transitional government.
-The Syrian branch has been known for various human rights abuses, including the use of child soldiers and participating in the Alawite genocide of 2025.
+The Turkestan Islamic Party is an Uyghur nationalist, pan-Turkist, and jihadist organization seeking to create an Islamic state based around Sharia law called "East Turkestan" which would immediately include all of the Chinese province of Xinjiang, with the gradual goal of including parts of Turkey and Pakistan and all of Kazakhstan, Kyrgyzstan, Uzbekistan, and Afghanistan.
+TIP also has a branch in Syria which has been aligned with the al-Nusra, and more recently with the new Syrian transitional government.

+Iran

+The Islamic Revolutionary Guard Corps of Iran has been considered as having an ideology similar to Islamic nationalism.